On the physical process first law for dynamical black holes: General Structure of PPFL

 Subsequently identifying the background Killing field as $\xi^a = \lambda\, \kappa \,k^a$ one can rewrite the above equation as,

 This completes the standard derivation of what is known as the integrated version of the physical process first law described by \ref{BH_Dyn_01}.
 If the matter field satisfies the null energy condition, then one will have $T_{ab}k^{a}k^{b}\geq 0$.
-As a consequence it will follow that the total change in entropy between the boundary slices is also positive semi-definite. \\
+As a consequence, it will follow that the total change in entropy between the boundary slices is also positive semi-definite.
+In comparison with the stationary version of the first law, the PPFL is local and independent of the asymptotic structure of the space time.
+In fact, the relationship between these two versions are not totally straightforward.
+In the next section, we would like to understand how these two approaches are related to each other.

-As emphasised earlier, we would like to understand the physics behind the above process when we integrate and evaluate the entropy change between two arbitrary slices at $\lambda = \lambda_1 $ and $\lambda = \lambda_2$.
-Since the boundary terms already have a contribution from $\Theta _{(k)}$, to first order the affine parameter $\lambda$ can always be taken to be the one for the stationary background.
-Also, we switch to non-affine parametrisation of the null generators and use following relation between the expansion scalars in different parametrisation,

-where $\kappa$ stands for the surface gravity in the background stationary black hole and hence can be treated as constant, while $\Theta$ represents the expansion in non-affine parametrisation \footnote{This will be the general strategy followed in the rest of the paper.
-The quantity with the subscript $(k)$ will correspond to the affine parametrisation and the same without the subscript corresponds to non affine parametrisation.}.
-Using the above relation between expansion scalars in \ref{BH_Dyn_02} and multiplying both sides of the equation by the surface gravity $\kappa$, we obtain the entropy change between two arbitrary slices as,

-where all the quantities correspond to non-affine parametrisation.
-The last term in the left hand side is identified as the energy flux $\Delta Q$ flowing into the horizon.
-It is now clear that the above equation indeed has a thermodynamic interpretation provided one can interpret $\Theta$ to be proportional to some sort of energy.
-It turns out that this can indeed be done in connection with the black hole membrane paradigm.
-This will enable us to write down a thermodynamic physical process first law for the entropy change between two arbitrary dynamical slices of the horizon.
-Before delving into details of this, let us first briefly recollect the basics of membrane paradigm.